Eduworks/eduworks-common/README.md

 The bug tracker for eduworks-common is being currently maintained on GitHub, at the following url: https://github.com/Eduworks/eduworks-common/issues

-The lead developer for eduworks-common is Fritz (fritz.ray@eduworks.com).
+The lead contact for eduworks-common is Fritz (fritz.ray@eduworks.com).